wp-plugins/cpo-shortcodes/readme.txt

 5. Add custom-colored pricing tables to your pages

 == Changelog ==

+= 1.2.3 =
+* Changed the Cycle library to Cycle 2.
+* Optimized performance by loading JS scripts only when needed

 = 1.2.2 =
 * Fixed the section shortcode not being included.